redis/redis-doc/topics/config.md

 configured accordingly to your persistence needs and only holding keys that are not about cached data.

-*Note:* The user is adviced to read the example redis.conf to check how the other maxmemory policies available work.
+*Note:* The user is advised to read the example `redis.conf` to check how the other `maxmemory` policies available work.